Infant Mental Health Dual Title Program

-To obtain the IMH-DT, students must first be formally admitted to Wayne State University and pursuing a doctoral degree in Social Work, Education or Nursing.
+To obtain the IMH-DT, students must first be formally admitted to Wayne State University and pursuing a doctoral degree in Social Work, Psychology or Nursing.
 Following admission to the major program students should contact their academic advisor and Carla Barron to discuss incorporating the IMH-DT into their Plan of Work and to complete a Graduate Change of Status form.
 Students admitted into the IMH-DT must maintain a 3.0 grade point average or higher in their infant mental health courses.

 Following admission to the Wayne State University MSW program, students interested in obtaining the IMH-DT are required to complete a written application.
 Applications are accepted throughout the year, with a deadline of April 1st to be considered for an Infant Mental Health Advanced Field Placement beginning in the Fall semester of the same year.
 Applications will be reviewed beginning February 1st.
 Interested students should submit their applications early.

 MSW applicants must complete the IMH-DT application and submit it to Carla Barron, Clinical Coordinator of the IMH-DT.
 It is recommended that potential applicants attend an informational meeting to learn about the IMH-DT requirements and the field of IMH prior to submitting their application.
 These meetings will be held periodically throughout February and March.

 Due to the advanced field placement requirement, acceptance into the IMH-DT will be limited so to ensure that all MSW/IMH-DT students are placed within high-quality, infant mental health focused programs.

 Applicants will be notified as soon as possible on their acceptance into the MSW/IMH-DT.
 Upon admission, students should contact their academic advisor and Carla Barron to discuss incorporating the dual-title into their Plan of Work and to complete a Change of Status form.
 Students admitted to the IMH-DT will be required to attend a policies and procedures meeting upon being admitted.
 This meeting will be held in May.
 Students admitted into the IMH-DT must maintain a 3.0 grade point average or higher in their infant mental health courses.